xr-commits/TAMU-IEEE-2025-/README.md

 Energy Efficient: Runs on a rechargeable battery pack for portable or outdoor use.

-User Friendly: Easy setup with Arduino and simple C# interface for data visualization or control.
+User Friendly: Easy setup with Arduino and simple C++ interface for data visualization or control.

 🧠 How It Works